Snowbirds: How to plan your sunny winter escape10/11/2022

 Prep your documents and plan for your return home

 Ensure that you have reviewed and understand all re-entry requirements before you depart and get your travel documents in order.
 Make sure your passport is up to date and won’t expire while you’re away.
-Here’s some helpful info on the Canadian documents you’ll need to travel south, as well as the latest info on proof of vaccination for COVID-19.
-Whether you are returning to Canada by air or ground travel, you must take a molecular test in the United States within 72 hours of your planned entry into Canada.
+Need a new passport photo?
+BCAA offers passport photo services in our BCAA service locations and they’re free for BCAA Premier Members.
+Here’s some helpful info on the Canadian documents you’ll need to travel south.

 Tip: Bring printed and digital copies of all your travel documents.
 You can find more cross-border travel tips here.